benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

-#### Behavioural and Social Compliance
+#### Compliance
 With people analytics, correlations are drawn and judgements are made about our behavior and social skills, and statistical correlates are used to score our intelligence, quality of work, and probabilities of success or failure for particular tasks.
 However, in any form of real world analysis, finding correlations in data (big, disparate or otherwise) is only the _starting point_ of research, the process thereafter needs to establish whether those correlations present a causal relationship or are merely coincidental.
 People analytics is being sold as a turn-key solution to recruitment and human resources and is being touted as a substitute for, rather than a supplement to, observation and analysis.

-Even if we can solve the causal mechanism, systematic bias, and accuracy problems, is this a world we want to live in anyway?
+Even if we can solve the problems of causal mechanism, systematic bias, and accuracy, is this a world we want to live in anyway?
 What are the negative social effects of reducing people to numbers calculated by an algorithm?
 Will people analytics result in a lack of employee diversity?
 Am I negatively affecting my "score" by publishing this article?

 What makes people analytics particularly repugnant is the vast amount of stalking and invasion of privacy it allows corporations to engage in and its apparent acceptance as a normal business practise.

 The day will come where there will be an omni-present, ever churning array of algorithms watching and calculating the value of all employees, across all businesses, all of the time.
 What then?
 Keep your head down, do your work, follow the group, work is life.
 <br/>